Partner Sites

 Stanford’s strong links to the traditional MBA triumvirate of finance, technology, and consulting means you’ll gain great opportunities to land a career in one of these sectors since you’ll potentially meet employers from these industries at school-run events.

-Stanford's MBA class of 2022 achieved record-high graduate salaries for the seventh consecutive year, boasting an average starting base salary of $182,272, up by more than $20k compared with the previous graduating class.
+Stanford's MBA class of 2023 achieved record-high graduate salaries for the seventh consecutive year, boasting a median base salary of $182,500.
+Although this is only slightly above the rate for the class of 2022 by around $200.

-Grads landed a median base salary of $175,000, around $18k higher than the class of 2021.
-For US-based MBA grads overall, the average starting salary was around $183,000 in 2022, with Stanford MBA salaries well above the US average.
+For US-based MBA grads overall, the average starting salary was around $190k for the class of 2023, with Stanford MBA salaries well above the US average.

-Stanford MBAs also achieved strong results in terms of average sign-on bonuses.
-Among the cohort, the mean sign-on bonus was $33,684, and the average performance bonus was $91,476.
-In total, the average compensation package across the cohort amounted to $257,563.
+Stanford MBAs also achieved strong results in terms of sign-on bonuses.
+Among the cohort, the mean sign-on bonus was $32,133, and the expected performance bonus was $99,347 (mean).

 Stanford MBA salaries on graduation.
 Total compensation combines starting salary with bonuses.

-Stanford MBAs who entered finance earned the highest average base salary of $211,944 and an average sign-on bonus of around $50k.
+Stanford MBAs who entered finance earned the highest median base salary of $200k and a median sign-on bonus of around $50k.

-MBAs in healthcare recorded the second-highest average base salary at $198,000.
-Consulting ranked as the third highest-paid industry, with an average base salary of $179,727.
+MBAs in consulting recorded the second-highest average base salary of $192k, while technology ranked as the third highest-paid industry, with a median base salary of $177,500.

 Stanford MBA graduate job destinations

 The vast majority of Stanford MBAs stay in North America after graduation, with 93% remaining in the US.
-Within the US, 58% were located in the West and 26% in the Northeast.
-A further 3% of graduates moved to Europe, while the rest moved to Asia, Latin America, and the Caribbean.
+Within the US, 50% were located in the West and 31% in the Northeast.
+A further 1% of graduates moved to Europe, while the rest relocated to Africa; Asia, Australia, and Oceania; Latin America and the Caribbean; and South America.

 Stanford MBA Success Stories